cloudmesh/cloudmesh-cloud/cm4/vm/README.md

    (create new Access Key: Account
    (right upper corner) > My Security Credentials > Access Keys > Create New Access Key)

-3. **Private Key file** is a key pairs to emcrypy and decrypt login information.
+3. **Private Key file** is a key pairs to encrypt and decrypt login information.
 While using **Private Key file**, there is no need to use username or password to login the instance of AWS.
-For sshing the instance, the ssh client would use the **private key file** instead of cerdential information. (create new key pairs: Network $ Security (left column bar) > Key Pairs > Create Key Pair)
+For sshing the instance, the ssh client would use the **private key file** instead of credential information. (create new key pairs: Network & Security (left column bar) > Key Pairs > Create Key Pair)

 4. **Security Group** acts as a virtual firewall for the instance.